Take The Bible Challenge Plunge Today!

 - If you are not sure where to start to read, I suggest the book of Proverbs, Psalms, 1 John 1-3, James.

-- After you have done this for 30 days, try for extra credit to do the same thing before you go to bed.
+- After you have done this for 30 days, try for extra credit to do the same thing before going to bed.

-- If you accidentally miss a day or even two, do not worry, but get right back to it the next morning.
+- If you accidentally miss a day or even two, do not worry, but get right back to it the following day.